CODE-DE-EO-Lab/aicube-overview/README.md

 The project team consisted of a partnership of [Constructor (formerly Jacobs) University](https://constructor.university/) (project management), the [Remote Sensing Image Analysis (RSiM) Group of the TU Berlin](https://rsim.berlin/) and the [rasdaman GmbH](https://www.rasdaman.com/).
-This repository summarizes the development of the TU Berlin within the scope of the [AI Cube project](https://eo-lab.org/en/projects/?id=12443968-ab8d-439b-8794-57d25b260406).
+This repository summarizes the development of the RSiM within the scope of the [AI Cube project](https://eo-lab.org/en/projects/?id=12443968-ab8d-439b-8794-57d25b260406).

-The team from the Remote Sensing Image Analysis Group (RSiM) of TU Berlin has investigated deep learning (DL)-based visual-question-answer (VQA) systems.
+The RSiM Group has investigated deep learning (DL)-based visual-question-answer (VQA) systems.
 In the task of VQA in remote sensing (RS), the user asks a question to a system in natural language concerning the content of RS images.
 The system then answers the question in natural language by _jointly_ processing the text and image modalities.